 Richmond’s West County Detention Center can accommodate up to 1,096 adult male and female detainees and inmates sentenced for a misdemeanor or felony crime.
+You can find out more information on the differences between a felony and a misdemeanor here.
 It was previously also used as a holding facility for U.S. Immigration and Customs (ICE) detainees, but as of August, 2018, the Richmond Jail no longer houses detained immigrants .

 The West County Detention Facility is located about 17 miles northeast of San Francisco in the city’s East Bay area.
 The address and phone number is: